shivamparihari-46/Bhai-GPT/readme.md

 ### Report
 ![Heatmap](report.png)

 >  These are just a few insights.
-Explore the full Bhai-GPT dashboard to unlock more features
+Explore the full Bhai-GPT dashboard to unlock more features.

 ## 🧰 Tech Stack